vlecoq-v/QuarkusFizzBuzz/README.md

 ## Packaging and running the application

-The application can be packaged using:`make build`
+The application can be packaged using:`make build`.

 It produces the `quarkus-run.jar` file in the `build/quarkus-app/` directory.

 The application is now runnable using `java -jar build/quarkus-app/quarkus-run.jar`.

+### Docker

+The app is dockerized and can be run with `make docker.build docker.logs`.

 ## Related Guides